About me

 I am a global change ecologist and biogeographer, currently working in the EDGE LAB at Department of Biological & Environmental Sciences at University of Gothenburg.

-My research aims to determine the drivers of the complex patterns of biodiversity change over time around the world’s mountains.
+My research focuses on understanding what drives the complex patterns of biodiversity change over time in mountain regions around the world.

-In addition to my research, I am passionate about data visualization and communicating science to a broader audience, particularly in the context of wildlife conservation.
+In addition to my research, I’m deeply passionate about data visualization and making science accessible to a wider audience, especially when it comes to wildlife conservation.

 My research activity is structured around five main lines: